7HemiCuda1/TechAssessment/README.md

 I could not test SQL injection as i cannot submit the form and the site is not using js to validate most of the fields.

 **To run the tests.**
+Until I have an image created you will need to build it to run.
+As soon as it is in good shape i will build and put on Dockerhub.
 `docker build -t pytest .`